agrestio/agrest/README.md

 LinkRest is a flexible model-driven REST data service framework.
-Go to our [Wiki](https://github.com/nhl/link-rest/wiki) for more information.
+Visit [our site](http://nhl.github.io/link-rest/) for more information.